연속체 (2026)

 Continuum (2026)

-What becomes clearer as I continue working is that the afterimages and forms of childhood reside deep within the inner self.
-The manga and animation environments that were always by my side since childhood have seeped into the unconscious, shaping today’s canvas.
-Though they do not appear directly, they lie quietly beneath every layer, acting as the root that enables the coexistence of the girls’ coolness and warmth.
+As I work, it becomes increasingly clear that the afterimages and forms of my childhood are deeply seated in the innermost parts of my being.
+The environments of manga and anime that were always by my side since youth have seeped into my subconscious, dictating the compositions of my canvases today.
+Even if they do not reveal themselves directly, they lie quietly beneath every layer, serving as the source that allows for the coexistence of coolness and warmth within the girls I paint.

-Instantly generated digital traces solidify into layers of paint, forming a continuum of time.
-In the post-digital environment, visual elements are constantly produced and vanish, but I seek to capture their volatility within the materiality of painting.
-At the point where ephemerality and permanence collide, the canvas creates a state of tension where reality and illusion coexist.
-This tension is not merely an aesthetic effect, but reveals the very way images and selves are endlessly reconfigured today.
+Momentarily generated digital traces solidify into layers of paint, forming a continuum of time.
+In the digital environment, visual elements are incessantly produced and extinguished; I seek to capture that volatility within the materiality of painting.
+At the intersection where spontaneity and permanence collide, the screen creates a state of tension where reality and fantasy coexist.
+This tension is not merely an aesthetic effect but a revelation of how images and the self are constantly reconstructed today.

 머무는 시선 (2025)